lancerkind/webapp-devops-aws/Readme.md

     - skip_destroy: default false (will destroy after test)
 4. The job will provision, wait for HTTP 200, and destroy by default.

 Count to 20 after clicking the "Run workflow" button, and you'll see the job run.
+If you can create and destroy, and update an existing resource, then you're good to go to the next step.

 ##### Setup GitHub Actions

 **Step 1: Create GitHub Personal Access Token (PAT)**

-1. Go to GitHub Settings → Developer settings → Personal access tokens → Tokens (classic)
+1. In the infrastructure repository you've been working in, go to GitHub Settings → Developer settings → Personal access tokens → Tokens (classic)
 2. Click "Generate new token" (classic)
 3. Name it: `infrastructure-repo-dispatch`
 4. Set expiration as needed